Vectron2/Directed-graphs-knowledge-database/README.md

 py -m pip install pyautogui
 py -m pip install pillow

-(of course ypu need python to already be installed on your PC :) )
+(of course you need python to already be installed on your PC :) )

 credit to : Comsa Mirela,  Victor Miron,  Sahleanu Luca